 Science and Technology K-6

-The new Science and Technology K-6 Syllabus was released by NSW Education Standards Authority (NESA) in 2017.
+The Science and Technology K-6 Syllabus was released by NSW Education Standards Authority (NESA) in 2017.
 It includes Australian Curriculum content and content that clarifies learning for Science and Technology from Early Stage 1 to Stage 3.

 What is similar?